ArticlesHow to Stick With Your Treatment Plan

 Groups such as the American Diabetes Association and the American Lung Association can provide a wealth of free information.
 They can also refer you to local chapters that can offer help through support groups.

-These organizations have toll-free numbers and Internet sites you can find by visiting http://www.healthfinder.gov.
+These organizations have toll-free numbers and websites that you can find by visiting healthfinder of the U.S. Department of Health and Human Services.

 Ask the librarian to help you find information on your condition in medical and health care journals, reference books, and magazines.
 But be aware that much of the health information found in general consumer magazines may not be sound or up to date.
 Make sure the information comes from a reputable source, such as a government, research, or health association.